Covid-19 and UK travel

 In fact, you might have some quite valuable possessions with you – such as gadgets like smartphones, tablets, cameras and handheld games consoles.
 Since you’re staying in the UK, you might take more jewellery than you would overseas.
 If you’re driving, you may make use of the extra boot space to take more clothes than you would if you were flying.

 If you have contents insurance with an away-from-home add-on, you needn’t worry about loss or theft to these items.
 But lots of people don’t opt for this extra, and it may not be included as standard.

 If your possessions aren’t covered by your contents insurance when they’re outside of your house, then travel insurance is necessary to make sure they’re protected.

 It’s also important to check what your contents insurance covers.
 Some may not provide cover for accidental damage, which is another important reason to consider getting travel insurance.

-2. Your holiday
+2. Safeguard your holiday

-3. Insurance for any trip
+3. Insurances for any trip

+If you’re someone who travels often, you could benefit from an annual multi-trip policy.
 This will normally include cover for holidays within the UK as well as other trips you take abroad.

 This type of policy also means that you can take holidays in the UK frequently on the same policy, rather than having to worry about trips on an individual basis.